-People are increasingly working from home.
-Numbers have risen sharply following the outbreak of coronavirus.
+People are increasingly working from home and numbers have risen sharply since the outbreak of coronavirus.
 If you are running your business from home, you should bear in mind that business rates are payable on most commercial premises.
 So, will you be liable to business rates if you work from home?

 If you work from home, you may become liable for business rates for the part of your home you use for work purposes.
 This is in addition to council tax which is payable on the domestic part of your home.